Ries & Ries

 War in the Boardroom (2009).
 Management people tend to be left brainers: Verbal, logical and analytic.
 Marketing people tend to be right brainers: Visual, intuitive, holistic.
 This book helps both sides better understand each other by explaining how each views critical marketing concepts.
 Narrow line vs. full-line.
 Different products vs. better products.
 First minder vs. first mover.
 Marketing sense vs. common sense.

-Laura has a new book, Visual Hammer (2012).
-It will be released in early 2012.
+Visual Hammer (2012).
 The critical missing piece in most marketing programs is a powerful visual that can drive a brand into the mind.
 This book outlines the steps a brand needs to take to develop a visual hammer.

 Ries & Ries books include: